-- The rights are granted for nil consideration, are non transferable, and for Series 1 to 5 can be settled only with IAG ordinary shares.
-From Series 6 onwards, the rights may be settled in cash or IAG ordinary shares, subject to IAG Group Board discretion.
+- The rights are granted for nil consideration, are non transferable.
+The rights may be settled in cash or IAG ordinary shares, subject to IAG Group Board discretion.
 Holders do not receive dividends and do not have voting rights until the rights are exercised. - Where the rights vest (the holder becomes entitled to exercise the right), the EPR Plan entitles participating employees to acquire either one IAG ordinary share or its equivalent cash value as determined by the IAG Group Board for each right.
 There is no exercise price. - Each allocation is split equally into two portions and is subject to different performance hurdles.
 The first vesting condition is not market related and requires the participant to continue relevant employment.
 The second set of vesting conditions is as follows: - 50% is subject to a return on equity hurdle (ROE allocation); and - 50% is subject to a total shareholder return hurdle (TSR allocation).